wormier-docs/wormier-docs.github.io/README.md

 8) If everything goes fine, there should be a folder called ".build" with a .bin file (and some other things)

 9) Now it's time to flash that .bin file into your keyboard.
-To do that, clone https://github.com/xyzz/womier-flasher and follow the readme to start the program
+To do that, download the wormier flasher from here https://github.com/xyzz/womier-flasher/releases and run it.
 10) With the program open, you should plug in your keyboard, click "refresh" and select "Womier K66".
 Note: If you see a list of 5 "Womier K66", you'll have to try the next step for each one of them until the keyboard stops responding.

 11) Click on "Reboot to Bootloader".
 The keyboard should stop responding.